paradoxical-autumn/ACA/SECURITY.md

 Feel free to use the calculator or define your own severity.
 All issues are triaged and adjusted accordingly but setting an accurate severity can speed this up.

 ### Weaknesses
-Feel free to ignore this section
+Feel free to ignore this section but fill it out if you know how to as it'll help speed things up by telling us exactly what's gone wrong.

 ### Credits
 Credit yourself and whoever found the issue!
 This will be publicised on the release notes, unless you request we don't do that or leave this field blank.